B0st0wn/hass-unraid/README.md

 # hass-unraid — Unraid → Home Assistant via MQTT (Fork by B0st0wn)

-This container listens to Unraid’s WebSocket(s), parses events/metrics, and publishes them to MQTT so Home Assistant can discover and display your server.
+This container monitors your Unraid server and publishes metrics to MQTT so Home Assistant can discover and display your server status, Docker containers, VMs, and more.

-> **This repo is a fork of `IDmedia/hass-unraid`.** It keeps the same goal but restructures and tweaks the code to better fit my setup.
+> **This repo is a fork of `IDmedia/hass-unraid`.** It keeps the same goal but adds comprehensive GraphQL support and enhanced monitoring capabilities.

 ---

-## What’s different in this fork
+## What's different in this fork

+* **GraphQL Support (NEW!)**: Native Unraid 7.2+ GraphQL API integration for more comprehensive and structured data
+* **Docker Container Monitoring**: Binary sensors for each container showing running/stopped state with detailed attributes
+* **Enhanced VM Monitoring**: Improved state detection, vCPU, memory, and architecture information
 * **Modular parsers**: the original single parser file is split for readability and maintenance (e.g., `systems.py`, `disks.py`, `shares.py`, `vms.py`).
 * **Bug fixes & robustness** for my environment (Unraid and network idiosyncrasies), especially around inconsistent WebSocket payloads and reconnect behavior.
-* **Broader WebSocket coverage** (e.g., Docker/vars/update streams) and **more MQTT fields** where they were missing or unstable.
-* **VM telemetry** published to MQTT (power state, vCPU count, memory usage, IP addresses), enabling HA dashboards/automations.
-* **Optional NIC speed sensors** published to MQTT for monitoring link rates.
+* **Broader data coverage** including array status, parity checks, UPS monitoring, and share usage
+* **Dual mode operation**: Choose between GraphQL (recommended) or legacy WebSocket mode

 > **Privacy note:** All examples below use placeholders like `<UNRAID_HOST>`, `<MQTT_HOST>`, and `<SERVER_NAME>` — replace with your values.